Aliases for CXCR1 Gene

 GeneCards Summary for CXCR1 Gene

 CXCR1 (C-X-C Motif Chemokine Receptor 1) is a Protein Coding gene.
 Diseases associated with CXCR1 include Human Immunodeficiency Virus Type 1 and Acute Pyelonephritis.
-Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
+Among its related pathways are Insulin receptor recycling and Cell adhesion_ECM remodeling.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and interleukin-8 binding.
 An important paralog of this gene is CXCR2.

 UniProtKB/Swiss-Prot Summary for CXCR1 Gene